yannadani/pgd_moo/README.md

 ```

 ## 📞 Contact
-For questions, open an issue or contact [yashas.annadani@tum.de]
+For questions, open an issue or contact [yashas.annadani@tum.de], [syrineb@stanford.edu]

 ---
-*Built on the offline MOO benchmark by Xue et al. (2024)*
+*Built on the offline MOO benchmark by Xue et al. (2024), We thank the authors for their open-source contributions.*